Neighborhood Resilience Planning

 Neighborhood Resilience Plans are community based.
 Actions in the final plan are based on input about issues and opportunities and any previous or on-going planning and projects.
 The Planning & Development Department's role is to facilitate the process.
 Staff work with community leaders to maximize participation by people of all ages who live, work and play in the neighborhood.

+A series of public meetings provided opportunity for community members to talk with each other and with City departments and other agencies about priorities for the community.
 The Planning Process is described in the Neighborhood Resilience Planning Guide.
 This framework can be used by communities and their partners to create neighborhood specific resilience plans.

 Watershed Planning Best Practices Report